Maps between relatively hyperbolic spaces and between their boundaries: Statement of results

 \section{Statement of results}

+There are various characterisations of relatively hyperbolic spaces $(X, \cP)$, where $X$ is a geodesic metric space and $\cP$ is a collection of (coarsely connected) subspaces of $X$ called `peripheral' subsets.
+(Note that we allow peripheral sets to be bounded, which is not always the case in the literature.
+Also, we always assume $X$ is geodesic.)
+In this paper, the main characterisation we use is that, roughly, $X$ is hyperbolic relative to $\cP$ (i.e.\ $(X,\cP)$ is relatively hyperbolic) if the cusped space $\Bow(X,\cP)$ formed by gluing in horoballs to each $P \in \cP$ is Gromov hyperbolic.
+We allow (and later need) different models for these horoballs, entailing some preliminary discussion, so we defer the full definition to Section~\ref{sec:rel-hyp-defs}, see Definition~\ref{def:rel-hyp}.
+In a few papers, including~\cite{DSp-05-asymp-cones, Dr-relhyp-qiinv}, relative hyperbolicity is referred to as `asymptotic tree-gradedness'.

-In this section, $(X,\cP)$ will denote a relatively hyperbolic space, where $\cP$ is a collection of `peripheral' subsets of a geodesic metric space $X$.
-For example, if $(G, \{H_i\})$ is a relatively hyperbolic group then we can take $X$ to be a Cayley graph of $G$, and $\cP$ to be the set of all left cosets of all $\{H_i\}$.
-We give the precise definition in the next section (see Definition~\ref{def:rel-hyp}).
+Given a finitely generated group $G$ and subgroups $\{H_i\}$ we say that the pair $(G, \{H_i\})$ is relatively hyperbolic if any Cayley graph $X$ of $G$ is relatively hyperbolic with peripheral sets $\cP$ given by all left cosets of all $\{H_i\}$.
+We give the precise definition in the next section (see Definition~\ref{def:rel-hyp-grp}).

 To state our results, we have to first define the varieties of coarse maps and of quasisymmetric maps that we work with.